ammrat13/ammrat13.github.io/_posts/2022-06-13-writeup_defcon_quals_2022_sameold.md

 My family came over for my sister's graduation, so I chose to spend time with them instead of competing in the 2022 DEF CON CTF Qualifiers.
-Still, I briefly looked over the challenges, and I later solved this "mic test" challenge.
+Still, I briefly looked over the challenges, and I later solved this "mic test" problem.

 > **sameold**
 >